 I will stock up when the price is right.
 Last year Hudson’s Bay had Jessica Simpson and Guess clothing for toddler girls on for 90% off retail, I fell in love with two shirts which I bought in every size offered and have tucked them away for Bella.
 As parents we can normally judge what size our kids will be in come that next season so it really does pay off to shop end of season for the following size.
 We also know what size we wear at our fave retailers so we can also buy for ourselves for the following season.

 A few of my fave things to buy during end of season clearance is winter gear; coats, boots, snow pants, and more.
 Those things you don’t want to buy cheap brands as you want your children and yourself to stay warm and dry so buying name brands during end of the season clearance can net you some big savings!

-I hope this helps you spend less money on great name brand & fashionable clothing.
 If you have any other tips to getting great fashion for less feel free to share them in the comment section below!

 - How To Teach Your Kids About Money - April 25, 2017

 - Lighten Up With Canadian Turkey: Spring Veggie, Herb Pesto and Turkey Pasta - April 21, 2017